 An image is like a billboard.
 So text should be inserted to gain attention and not to tell the whole story.
 Captions can be used to expand on the message if need be.

-Another thing to remember is that authentic images need to be used especially on social media platforms.
-Use orginal photography from customers, office or factory floor or events and employees.
+Another thing to remember is that authentic images need to be used, especially on social media platforms.
+Use original photography from customers, the office or factory floor, events, and employees.
 Avoid stock photography.

 In cognitive science, reinforcing pictures with text is called dual coding.
-Our brains ability to retain information is significantly increased when visual information is paired with verbal information.
+Our brain’s ability to retain information significantly increases when visual information is paired with verbal information.
 A Cambridge study showed an increase in learning by 89% when combining visuals with text.
-A Kissmeterics study showed that captions under images on websites are read 300% more than the body copy of the story with which those images appear.
+A Kissmeterics study showed that captions under website images are read 300% more than the body copy of the story with which those images appear.

-The same is true for videos as well, text or dialog is not necessary or needed to be relied on too heavily to tell the story.
+The same is true for videos as well.
+Text or dialog is not necessary or should not be relied on too heavily to tell the story.
 The video below proves that you don’t need clip after clip of interviewees telling the story for you.

-With videos as with images also consider how other elements such as video and framing techniques can be used to enhance the story for the viewer.
+As with images, consider how other elements, such as video and framing techniques, can enhance the story for the viewer.
 The video below is an example.

-Another aspect in choosing images is that the visual needs to mirror the message that the text sends.
-You probably have been told show don’t tell.
-That is because our brains are designed to take notice of visual cues and so the images need to carry the message were trying to send.
+Another aspect of choosing images is that the visual needs to mirror the message that the text sends.
+You probably have been told to show, don’t tell.
+That is because our brains are designed to take notice of visual cues, and so the images need to carry the message we are trying to send.

-The anti-smoking ad below which shows a person smoking, is an example of what one would think would would alert people to the dangers of smoking and encourage them to turn away.
-Professor Joesph Cappella research however found that if you show people smoking in anti-smoking ads, it actually has the unintended consequence of encouraging people to smoke and not deter them.
-So in other words the social cues from the images in the ad drive people in the opposite direction of the actual message of the ad.
+The anti-smoking ad below, which shows a person smoking, is an example of what one would think would alert people to the dangers of smoking and encourage them to turn away.
+Professor Joesph Cappella’s research, however, found that if you show people smoking in anti-smoking ads, it has the unintended consequence of encouraging people to smoke and not deter them.
+So, in other words, the social cues from the images in the ad drive people in the opposite direction of the actual message of the ad.

 3. Use the right tools

-Using the right tools for your visuals is important.
-Adobe Photoshop for images or Adobe Premier Elements for videos are something of a standard as far as editing tools go, but they can be pricey.
+Using the right tools for your visuals is essential.
+Adobe Photoshop for images or Adobe Premier Elements for videos are standard editing tools, but they can be pricey.
 Adobe Photoshop Elements is a bit cheaper than Adobe Photoshop.
-Alternatively Gimp is a free tool which can get most things done.
-Desktop apps and mobile apps like Over, Pic collage, Picmonkey and Pixlr are also great tools for creating visual storytelling images for Twitter, Facebook, Pinterest and Tumblr.
+Alternatively, Gimp is a free tool that can get most things done.
+Desktop and mobile apps like Over, Pic Collage, Picmonkey, and Pixlr are also great tools for creating visual storytelling images for Twitter, Facebook, Pinterest, and Tumblr.

 4. Don’t forget the rules

-Creating images or videos for visual storytelling is not just about messaging and looks but also about the platforms it will be displayed on.
-Image sizes vary for different social media platforms and not Facebook used of have a rule that only allowed 20% of your image to contain text.
+Creating images or videos for visual storytelling is not just about messaging and looks but also about the platforms on which it will be displayed.
+Image sizes vary for different social media platforms, and Facebook used to have a rule allowing only 20% of your image to contain text.
 Using a grid tool might help in such instances.

-Another aspect is that of attribution.
-If you don’t own the photo or image you can use it with permission to borrow with attribution.
-Dustin Stout has a great resource for finding free images which you can find here.
+Another aspect is attribution.
+If you don’t own the photo or image, you can use it with permission to borrow it with attribution.
+Dustin Stout has a great resource for finding free images, which you can find here.

-Having said that if you do create an image you can attribute it to yourself by watermarking it, inserting your logo or URL or even place your copyright in the footer.
+That said, if you do create an image, you can attribute it to yourself by watermarking it, inserting your logo or URL, or even placing your copyright in the footer.

 5. Test content

-Testing is an important part of the whole visual storytelling process.
-The good news is that it is not all that expensive to conduct testing.
-For example most email programs allow for A/B testing for free.
+Testing is an important part of the visual storytelling process.
+The good news is that it is not expensive to conduct testing.
+For example, most email programs allow for free A/B testing.

-In the campaign for presidential elections splash pages were the subject of A/B tests with different photos.
-In the example below splash pages for a contest called Dinner with Barack were tested.
+In the presidential election campaign, splash pages with different photos were the subject of A/B tests.
+In the example below, splash pages for a contest called Dinner with Barack were tested.
 Just changing the photo used increased conversions by 19%.

 Get creative…

-Now it’s your turn to get creative and create your own visual stories.
-You can use get a checklist of what you need to use visual storytelling for your business below.
+Now, it’s your turn to get creative and create your own visual stories.

 […] have long understood the value of visual storytelling and captions for drawing in readers.
 Yet this knowledge doesn’t seem to have been passed on to […]